styladev/oxid/README.md

 If you go through these steps in a different sequence, this might lead to problems.

-## Database fields used by the plugin
+## Database fields used by the module

-The following database fields of the standard OXID shop system are being used by the StylaFeed plugin:
+The following database fields of the standard OXID shop system are being used by the StylaFeed module:

 ### For the generation of an article list